-However, the Japanese are very hospitable and friendly toward foreigners, whom they regard as honoured visitors to their country.
-If wanting to fit in and become part of Japanese society, the onus will be on the individual to learn the language, customs and traditions.
+But the Japanese are also very hospitable and friendly towards foreigners, whom they regard as honoured visitors to their country.
+If wanting to fit in and become part of Japanese society, the onus will be on expats to learn the language, customs and traditions.

 Language barrier in Japan

-Learning Japanese can be very challenging if wanting to go beyond the basics of conversation.
-Besides the difficulty of learning to read and write Japanese characters, there are very intricate systems of formal language, which even native Japanese speakers find complex and difficult to master.
+Learning Japanese can be challenging if expats want to go beyond the basics of conversation.
+Besides the difficulty of learning to read and write Japanese characters, there are highly intricate systems of formal language that even native Japanese speakers find complex and challenging to master.

-In general, the Japanese are quite forgiving of language mistakes made by foreigners.
-However, it is advisable to be overly polite, humble and cautious, particularly within the context of business interactions.
+In general, the Japanese are quite forgiving of language mistakes made by foreigners, but it's advisable to be overly polite, humble and cautious, particularly within the context of business interactions.

-While making eye contact is important, one should avoid staring into another person's eyes for an extended amount of time.
-This is particularly important when in the presence of someone senior in terms of either age on status.
+While making eye contact is essential, one should avoid staring into another person's eyes for an extended amount of time.
+This is particularly essential when in the presence of someone senior in terms of either age or status.

 Work ethic in Japan

-The Japanese work ethic is something that foreigners often struggle to get to grips with.
-The workplace in Japan is competitive and people are willing to go the extra mile to stand out from the competition.
+The Japanese work ethic is something that foreigners typically struggle to get to grips with.
+The workplace in Japan is competitive, and people are willing to go the extra mile to stand out from the competition.

-Punctuality is also highly valued and the Japanese rarely arrive at meetings or appointments even a minute late.
-It is considered rude and disrespectful to arrive late or unprepared.
+Punctuality is highly valued, and the Japanese rarely arrive at meetings or appointments even a minute late.
+It's considered rude and disrespectful to arrive late or unprepared.

 Saving face in Japan

-It is considered rude to reject an invite or request in Japan.
-Instead of directly saying no one should instead say they will consider the invitation or propose an alternative.
+Similarly, rejecting an invitation or request in Japan is considered rude.
+Instead of directly saying no, one should rather say they will consider the invitation or propose an alternative.

 ►To learn more about work culture, see Doing Business in Japan